shilad/rec-work-22/docs/index.md

 ### Registration

 RecWork strives to foster vibrant conversation from engaged stakeholders.
 To achieve this, participants are asked to submit a short position paper or extended abstract (see submission process, below).
 The organizers will respond with a registration code for the workshop.

-TBD with registration info.

 ### Participatory Workshop Structure

-Because RecWork seeks to foster vibrant discussion among participants, the workshop provides a structure where each participant will share their perspective on Recommender Systems in the Workplace:
+RecWork will be structured as an **interactive format that strives to create opportunities for learning, dialog, and the articulation of a forward-looking agenda for recommender systems in the workplace**.
+This interactive structure in the workshop’s first year will lay the groundwork for a more traditional RecWork workshop in future years that includes a papers track.

+RecWork will be a **half-day workshop that will include 20-50 participants**.
+The interactive format will focus on articulating a clear vision for opportunities for recommender systems research in the workplace.

-1) Before registering, participants will submit a short position paper (maximum one page) or an extended abstract (maximum three pages) sharing background information on them and the key questions in the field.
+1) **Registration / Idea submission.** Before registering, participants will submit a short position paper (maximum one page) or an extended abstract (maximum three pages) sharing background information on them and the key questions in the field.
 These papers will be shared on the RecWork website for all participants to read prior to attending the conference.
+See submission process, below, for more information.

-2) Participants will deliver a one-slide, two-minute lightening talk at the beginning of the workshop.
+2) **Lightning thoughts.** Participants will deliver a one-slide, two-minute lightening talk at the beginning of the workshop.

-3) All participants will contribute to a small breakout discussion centered around an area of interest to them.
+3) **Breakout discussion sessions.**  All participants will contribute to a small breakout discussion centered around an area of interest to them.
+Organizers will identify breakout areas based on themes from the submitted papers.
+The goal of each session will be to detail historical, current, and (especially) future recommender systems research within one area.
+Each session will include a designated scribe whose role will include recording discussion notes that can be included in the final whitepaper.

+4) **Closing plenary.** A short closing summarizing insights and outlining next steps for this work stream.

+5) **Post-workshop whitepaper.** After the workshop, organizers and interested participants will work to distill themes and insights into a whitepaper outlining a forward-looking agenda for recommender systems in the workplace.
+This will be used during future RecWork iterations that could take a more conventional paper-driven program.

 ### Areas